MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ms.custom:
 - Calling Plans
 - Strat_SB_PSTN
-description: Il sistema telefonico in Office 365 fornisce un ID chiamante predefinito che è il numero di telefono assegnato dell'utente. È possibile impostare o bloccare l'ID chiamante (detto anche ID linea chiamante) per un utente. È possibile ulteriori informazioni su come utilizzare l'ID del chiamante all'interno dell'organizzazione passando come ID chiamante utilizzare all'interno dell'organizzazione. ms.openlocfilehash: 07fc6db1a161f8eca83ea601e1a8f5d70e1f1d5e ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/03/2018
+description: The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number. È possibile impostare o bloccare l'ID chiamante (detto anche ID linea chiamante) per un utente.
+You can learn more about how to use caller ID in your organization by going How can caller ID be used in your organization. ms.openlocfilehash: ac3732be84d44b7f42c8a76c51dd1aeb72b7cac3 ms.sourcegitcommit: a0d3e7a177fcd0667ab0d7d0e904f4053b09a92d ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/18/2018
 ---
 # <a name="set-the-caller-id-for-a-user"></a>Impostare l'ID chiamante per un utente
-Il sistema telefonico in Office 365 fornisce un ID chiamante predefinito che è il numero di telefono assegnato dell'utente. È possibile impostare o bloccare l'ID chiamante (detto anche ID linea chiamante) per un utente. È possibile ulteriori informazioni su come utilizzare l'ID chiamante all'interno dell'organizzazione da utilizzare [come ID chiamante utilizzare all'interno dell'organizzazione](how-can-caller-id-be-used-in-your-organization.md).
+The Phone System in Office 365 provides a default caller ID that is the user's assigned telephone number. È possibile impostare o bloccare l'ID chiamante (detto anche ID linea chiamante) per un utente.
+You can learn more about how to use caller ID in your organization by going [How can caller ID be used in your organization](how-can-caller-id-be-used-in-your-organization.md).

 > [!TIP]
-> Non è possibile bloccare le chiamate in arrivo attualmente in Skype Business online.
+> You can't block incoming calls currently in Skype for Business Online.

 Ci sono impostazioni che possono essere modificate: